-scope up, down and side to side until your target comes into view in the eyepiece.
+To move the scope up, down and side to side, loosen the locking screws slightly and grip the telescope near where the tube meets the focuser and steadily move the tube until your target comes into view in the eyepiece.
+Once you have found and focused on your desired target, you can lock the telescope into position by tightening the two locating screws.
 It is important to remember that the rotation of the Earth means objects will move out of your eyepiece fairly quickly.
-Once you have found and focused on your desired target, you can track it as it journeys across the night sky using the panhandle.

 For a closer look at an object, you can insert the 9.7 mm eyepiece.
-The magnification will increase from 26.7x to 72x.
+The magnification will increase from 20x to 52x.